-Resilience, integrity and effectiveness: these leadership qualities have been put under a microscope in today’s public sector, one which is characterised by volatile and uncertain conditions and ongoing Covid-19 responses and recovery.
+Resilience, integrity and effectiveness: these leadership qualities have been put under a microscope in today’s public sector.
 Performance expectations are high, and not always easy to define or discern, and accountability and public scrutiny is increasing.

 But the role of public sector Deputy leaders has always been complex and challenging.
 Deputies are not only responsible for significant budget, policy, service and people leadership, but also share accountability for their organisation’s success and have stewardship obligations that extend to the broader public sector and service system.

 Deputies operate at the political-administrative interface, which is changing dramatically as shifts in the style and conduct of politics and government collide with a growing menu of complex, tough and urgent public problems.